dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     sh-4.2$ ls -lh
     total 16K
     -rw-r--r--.
 1 1000080000 root 16K May 26 09:32 cns-deploy-4.0.0-15.el7rhgs.x86_64.rpm.gz

-!!!
-Note
-    The exact name of the pod will be different in your environment.

 The app should also list the file in the overview: